Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\WcmSvc\GroupPolicy:fMinimizeConnections
 ```

-## 3.6.18.2 - Ensure 'Prohibit connection to non-domain networks when connected to domain authenticated network' is set to'Enabled'
+## 3.6.18.2 - 'Prohibit connection to non-domain networks when connected to domain authenticated network' is set to'Enabled'

 >[!NOTE]
 >This policy setting prevents computers from connecting to both a domain based network and a non-domain based network at the same time